Sport in Uruguay: Football

 Football (Spanish: fútbol) is the most popular sport in Uruguay.
 Uruguay has won an Olympic gold medal in 1924, and another one in 1928, which were considered the most important tournaments in football, before the FIFA World Cup began in 1930, hence the four stars on the Uruguayan jersey.
 The first World Cup, which Uruguay won, was held in 1930 in Montevideo.
 The Estadio Centenario was built for the World Cup, and serves to this day as the country's main football stadium.

 Uruguay also won the World Cup in 1950, beating Brazil in Rio de Janeiro at the Estádio do Maracanã.
 The event has had astounding impacts on the history of the sport, due to Brazil being a heavily favoured team at that time, and is also known as the Maracanazo.

-Uruguay produces well known football players such as Luis Suárez (Atletico Madrid) and Diego Godin.
+Uruguay produces well known football players such as Luis Suárez and Diego Forlán.
 Another Uruguayan player, Sebastian "El Loco" Abreu, became an iconic figure in Uruguay, after chipping a goal during the penalty shootout, against Ghana during the 2010 FIFA World Cup quarter-finals.